 About Eric Nathan

-In 2015, Albany Records released a debut CD of Nathan’s solo and chamber music, “Multitude, Solitude: Eric Nathan,” produced by Grammy-winning producer Judith Sherman, featuring the Momenta Quartet, trombonist Joseph Alessi, violist Samuel Rhodes, oboist Peggy Pearson, pianist Mei Rui, and trumpeter Hugo Moreno.
+In 2015, Albany Records released a debut album of Nathan’s solo and chamber music, “Multitude, Solitude: Eric Nathan,” produced by Grammy-winning producer Judith Sherman, featuring the Momenta Quartet, trombonist Joseph Alessi, violist Samuel Rhodes, oboist Peggy Pearson, pianist Mei Rui, and trumpeter Hugo Moreno.
 (Le) Poisson Rouge presented a CD release concert of Nathan's music in October 2015.
 In 2019, Chelsea Music Festival Records released “Eric Nathan: Dancing with J.S.
 Bach,” featuring conductor Ken-David Masur in Nathan’s two suites of orchestrations of Bach keyboard works.
 In May 2020, Gil Rose and the Boston Modern Orchestra Project released a portrait album of Nathan’s orchestral and large ensemble music on the BMOP Sound label.
 Nathan’s music has additionally been released on Bridge Records.

-Biography current as of 11/16.
+Biography current as of 5/22/2020